 - Embryonal rhabdomyosarcoma.This is the most common type of rhabdomyosarcoma, frequently found in the head and neck and in the reproductive and urinary organs.

 - Botryoid rhabdomyosarcoma.
 This is one subtype of embryonal rhabdomyosarcoma, found most often in hollow organs, such as the bladder or a girl’s vagina.

 - Spindle rhabdomyosarcoma.
 This is another subtype of embryonal rhabdomyosarcoma, found most often in the area around a boy’s testicles.

 Unfavorable histology tumors include the following:

 - Alveolar rhabdomyosarcoma.
-This is a more aggressive type of rhabdomyosarcoma, found most often in the arms, legs, or trunk of the body.
+This is a more aggressive type of rhabdomyosarcoma, found most often in an arm, leg, or the trunk of the body.

 - Pleomorphic and undifferentiated rhabdomyosarcoma.
-These are the rarest types of rhabdomyosarcoma, found most commonly in the arms, legs, or trunk.
+These are the rarest types of rhabdomyosarcoma, found most commonly in an arm, leg, or the body’s trunk.

 Looking for More of an Overview?